1587/speaking-exam/00-part2.md

 My answer:

 ```
-The picture is taken in a chemistry lab with 4 people.
+The picture is taken in a lab with 4 people.
-On the right, a man and a woman are observing something through the microscopes on the platform
+On the right, a man and a woman are observing something by microscopes.
-In the middle, a woman is opening the door of fridge and taking out a sample
+In the middle, a woman is opening fridge with something in her hand
 In the left, a woman is getting water.
-we can see another microscope  on the platform. and many other Laboratory equipment.
+we can see lots of other Laboratory equipment.
 ```